 In april 2015, the Executive Board has established central guidelines for research data management (RDM) at the University of Amsterdam and the Amsterdam University of Applied Sciences.
+At the AUAS, these guidelines have been revised and established by the Executive Board in november 2018.
+UvA followed in January 2020.
 Faculties, research institutes and knowledge centers are now working on formulating local policies and instructions.

 Other codes of conduct

 Depending on your discipline, other codes of conduct may be important, e.g. regarding privacy, animal experiments, biosecurity and/or conflict of interest.